How to Maintain Umbrella on Networks with Dynamic IP Addresses

 - The computer should always be powered on (or turned on before any other computers log onto the network.)

-The software is available for Windows, Mac, and Linux.
+The software is available for Windows and Mac.

 Where do I Download an Umbrella Dynamic IP Updater Client?